Alzar School Campus

 Co-founders Sean and Kristin Bierle invite students over in small groups throughout the semester for a home-cooked meal and lively discussion.

-Each semester, we spend five to six weeks in Chile.
-For three weeks we make our home in the Lake District, specifically the towns of Choshuenco and Neltume.
+Each semester, we spend approximately six weeks in Chile, in the Aysén Region of Patagonia.
+For three weeks we make our home in the Coyhaique area.
 Here you can anticipate a more traditional academic day while getting to know the towns and the communities in which you reside.
 The natural beauty of glacial lakes, crystal clear rivers, and dramatic volcanoes provide inspiring classrooms.
-Both towns sit next to water at the base of the Mocho Choshuenco volcano.

 Many tourists visit Chile simply to take this drive from Coyhaique to Villa O’Higgins.
 The landscapes are everything you would expect from majestic and wild Patagonia.